Become Certified Welcoming

 Local governments are required to be the lead applicant for Certified Welcoming.
 Partners, such as nonprofits, can contribute to the process at any stage, including completing the application, contributing to the self-assessment, and being consultants during the site visit.

-From start to finish, the certification process typically takes six months to one year.
+From start to finish, the certification process typically takes about one year.

 Certificates are valid for four years.
 To maintain certification, local governments must continue to meet the indicators in the Welcoming Standard, address any observations in their Certification Report, and update their self-assessment before their certificate expires.